-Training early on in life can help to mitigate this behaviour in your Rat Cha, but you’ll need to keep a consistent eye on this over your lifetime with the animal in your family.
+Training early on in life can help to mitigate this behavior in your Rat Cha, but you’ll need to keep a consistent eye on this over your lifetime with the animal in your family.

 After all, if you’re having more kids later with your partner, you might have to repeat the process with an older Rat Cha through the baby years.

-The Rat Cha is more commonly the companion of a solo dog owner, or a young professional couple.
+The Rat Cha is more commonly the companion of a solo dog owner or a young professional couple.

 However, older children who can play with the Rat Cha and give him or her lots of attention and fun places to play will likely have a friend for life.

 It might seem like the scales are unfairly balanced, but the truth is that the Rat Cha is a dog breed ruled by some surprisingly intense emotions!